yqiu0444/yqiu0444_TUT5_Major-Project/README.md

-These properties make my work unique as it focuses on audio-responsive animations（mainly shape and size changes）, contrasting with group members who might focus on color changes or revealing/hiding components.
+These properties make my work unique as it focuses on audio-responsive animations（mainly shape and size changes）, contrasting with group members who might focus on color changes.

 **References and Inspirations**